What is The N.U.in Program?

-The N.U.in Program is a unique first-year experience for a select group of applicants to begin their fall semester studying abroad at one of our international partner locations or with N.U.in Boston.
-They then transition to the Boston campus in January in order to continue their studies at Northeastern.
-Students study abroad with other first-year students and earn a full semester of academic credit towards the rest of the their time at Northeastern.
+The N.U.in Program is a unique first-semester experience for a select group of applicants to begin their fall semester studying abroad at one of our international partner locations or with N.U.in Boston.
+They then transition to Northeastern in January in order to continue their studies.
+Students study with other first-year students and earn a full semester of academic credit towards the rest of the their time at Northeastern.

 Why was I admitted to the N.U.in Program?

 Your acceptance into the program speaks highly of the kind of person you are—one who can make great contributions to this program and Northeastern University.
 After all, you have many of the qualities that are valued in N.U.in students, including a sense of academic independence, a willingness to explore new ideas and places, a mature and open mindset, and an adventurous spirit.
 The N.U.in Program offers well-qualified applicants—to whom we were not able to offer admission in the fall—the opportunity to join our community and begin their time at Northeastern with experiential education.

 Can I change my admission decision to enter in the fall or defer my admission and begin classes in the spring without going abroad?